๐Ÿ“–Guideยท5 min read

 The goal isn't perfection.
 It's ownership.
 Even one day a week of your own programming gives your athletes something no outside program can: a coach who designed today's workout with them in mind.

 Experienced programmers carry this map in their heads.
-They built it over years of trial and error.
+They built it over years of trial and error, and most of the hours they spend programming is just holding the map steady long enough to make a decision.

-You still make the decisions.
-The tool just makes the invisible visible, so you learn faster.
+You still make every decision.
+The tool just stops making you remember.

 Next Steps